Today I wanted to talk to you about shoulder pain exercises.

 - It is too much stress on the AC (Acromioclavicular) joint

-This is a bad response.
-There are numerous ways of modifying the stretch in order to eliminate the shoulder pain and stretch out the chest.
+This is a poor response.
+There are numerous ways of modifying the stretch to eliminate the shoulder pain and stretch out the chest.

 Here is one of those ways, doing a Low Doorway Stretch:

-If my client is not able to do a doorway stretch, I move them into a low doorway stretch.
+If my client cannot do a doorway stretch, I move them into a low doorway stretch.

 This stretch modifies things by moving the arm down to the side.
-It is away from the body about 45 degrees.
-It is not as effective as the doorway stretch but it puts less stress on the shoulder and most people can do it.
+It is away from the body by about 45 degrees.
+It is not as effective as the doorway stretch, but it puts less stress on the shoulder, and most people can do it.

 Feel The Stretch.
-Really, FEEL THE STRETCH – You can see in the above two pictures and the above video, that I am touching where I should feel the stretch.
+FEEL THE STRETCH – You can see in the above two pictures and the above video that I am touching where I should feel the stretch.
 This is something that I teach my clients.

 Put your hand on the muscle where you should be feeling the stretch.
-This makes your clients better aware of the stretch and a better understanding of what is being stretched.
+This makes your clients better aware of the stretch and better understand what is being stretched.

-If you are not able to do the doorway stretch or the low doorway stretch, try the open-up collar bones stretch.
+If you cannot do the doorway stretch or the low doorway stretch, try the open-up collar bones stretch.

-I like this one because it is great for someone who has poor movement in the shoulder.
-They can focus on moving the collar bones back by activating the muscles between the shoulder blades (rhomboids and middle fibers of trapezius).
-They activate the scapular muscles, work against rounding out the shoulder, and stretch the chest.
+I like this one because it is excellent for someone with poor shoulder movement.
+They can focus on moving the collar bones back by activating the muscles between the shoulder blades (rhomboids and middle fibers of the trapezius).
+They start the scapular muscles, work against rounding out the shoulder, and stretch the chest.